qinwf/awesome-R/README.md

 * [R-users](https://www.r-users.com/) - A job board for R users (and the people who are looking to hire them)
 * [R Cookbook](http://www.cookbook-r.com/) - A problem-oriented website that supports the [R Graphics Cookbook](http://shop.oreilly.com/product/0636920023135.do).
 * [tryR](http://tryr.codeschool.com/) - A quick course for getting started with R.
+* [R language for Programmers](http://www.johndcook.com/blog/r_language_for_programmers/) - John D. Cook gives his perspective on the R language in this blog post.

 ## Books